aungtet12/aungtet12.github.io/README.md

 - Mixology Training - Formal education or workshops in mixology to learn various cocktail receipes, techques, and the science behind flavor combinations

-- Event Bartending - Experiencr in bartending for events, suchas weddings, or corporategatherings, to understand howto cater to different sudienced ang manage service in varied settings
+- Event Bartending - Experience in bartending for events, suchas weddings, or corporategatherings, to understand howto cater to different sudienced ang manage service in varied settings

 ## Language